MassMesh/autoygg/README.md

 yggdrasilctl getSelf
 ```

 *WARNING*: in this configuration, this autoygg server will provide internet egress to any client that registers itself.
-To limit which clients can use the server, change WhitelistEnabled to *true* in server.yaml and create a file named /etc/autoygg/whitelist.yaml.
-Add your client whitelist to that file, e.g. like this:
+To limit which clients can use the server, change WhitelistEnabled to *true* in server.yaml and create a file named */etc/autoygg/whitelist.yaml*.
+Add your client yggdrasil IP to that file, e.g. like this:

 ```
 ---